Darshan (Kannada actor): Early life

-Darshan was born to actor Thoogudeepa Srinivas and Meena on 16 February 1977 in Ponnampet, Kodagu district, in the Indian state of Karnataka.
-He was given the name Hemanth Kumar at birth.
+Darshan was born as Hemanth Kumar to actor Thoogudeepa Srinivas and Meena on 16 February 1977 in Ponnampet, Kodagu district, in the Indian state of Karnataka.
+He was given the name Hemanth Kumar at his birth.
 Thoogudeepa is a 1966 Kannada film in which Srinivas acted and gained fame, following which the sobriquet stuck to his name.

-A popular actor during his time, he was reluctant towards Darshan following his path of film acting.
-Against his wishes, Darshan got himself enrolled in Ninasam, a theatre training institute, in Shimoga, prior to his father's death in 1995.
+A Popular actor during his time, he was reluctant towards Darshan following his path of film acting.
+Against his wishes, Darshan got himself enrolled in Ninasam, a theatre training institute, in Shimoga, before his father departed in 1995.

-Darshan has a sister, Divya, and a younger brother, Dinakar, a filmmaker, running the production house, Thoogudeepa Productions.
-As a child, Darshan studied his primary and secondary education at Mysuru.
+Darshan has a sister, Divya, and a younger brother, Dinakar Thoogudeepa, a filmmaker, running the production house, Thoogudeepa Productions.
+As a child, Darshan received his primary and secondary education at Mysuru.

 Acting career

 Early career

-After graduating from Ninasam, Darshan worked as a projectionist before becoming an assistant cameraman to veteran cinematographer B. C. Gowrishankar.
+After graduating from Ninasam, Darshan worked as a projectionist before becoming an assistant cameraman to cinematographer B. C. Gowrishankar.
 His first acting role came in S. Narayan's television soap.
 Narayan then offered him a supporting role in his 1997 film Mahabharatha.
-Darshan subsequently featured in films such as Devara Maga (2000), Ellara Mane Dosenoo (2000), Bhoothayyana Makkalu (2000) and Mr. Harishchandra (2001), mostly in insignificant and supporting, often bit roles.
-This period also saw him play minor roles in other television soaps.
+Darshan subsequently featured in films such as Devara Maga (2000), Ellara Mane Dosenu (2000), Bhoothayyana Makkalu (2000) and Mr. Harishchandra (2001), mostly in insignificant, supporting, and often bit roles.
+This period also saw him play minor roles in other television soaps and as a dubbing artiste for some cartoons.